Equine-guided meditation is a mindfulness meditation method.

 - improve their memory

 Connect with Horses Workshops

 If you would like to experience this unique method of mindfulness meditation, join us for a few days on a Connect with Horses Mindfulness Meditation workshop here in the south of France…please e-mail us for more information on welcome2gascony[at]gmail.com.

-If you can not get away right now, you may want to subscribe to our mailing list for regular updates about additional workshops, early bird special offers and last minute deals.
-You will also receive a free copy of the free guide 10 Steps to Instant Self-Confidence guide -straight from the horse’s mouth! as well as the Coping with Change Cheatsheet and Checklist.
+If you can not get away right now, you may want to subscribe to our mailing list for regular updates about additional workshops, early-bird special offers and last-minute deals.
+New subscribers receive a copy of the 10 Steps to Instant Self-Confidence guide -straight from the horse’s mouth! as well as the Coping with Change Cheatsheet and Checklist.